 One of the best study tips for college students on this entire list will be finding a study place that is comfortable to study in.
 It takes a lot of mental energy to study for anything, and being somewhere that is uncomfortable or has constant interruptions will not work.
 In the end, you will be frustrated and feel like you’ve wasted time without the right spot.

 While sitting in bed may seem like a great place to be comfortable and study, your mind automatically assimilates bed and sleep…go figure.
 So find somewhere comfortable, but not too comfortable.
 Sit on a stability ball and study to keep your attention going.
-If you need to be still and be quiet, go to your local library or the university library.
+If you need to be still and be quiet, get yourself a privacy desk divider or go to your local library or the university library.
 Maybe your mom’s house is the best place.
-Just find a good spot!
+Just find a good spot.

 3. Set a Day for Studying